Bible Crafts About Fighting

 Review the Alphabet or Numbers

-Use the Paw Print Pattern and print as many dog prints as you will need.
+Use the paw print pattern and print as many dog prints as you will need.
 Write one letter or number on each print.
 Tape the paw prints around the room in order.
 Make your trail go around in circles, over and under chairs, around tables, and cross paths.
 See if the children can follow the paw prints in order.
 You may want to have a doggy treat at the end of the path.
+(A pattern available to members only is above.)

 Discuss Why People Call Dogs "Mans Best Friend"